Pelvic Floor Physical Therapy in Oakland, CA

 Expect at least 6 visits within a three month period with your pelvic therapist.

-Part of our job is to offer coaching, medical triage, and to assess if you need additional support outside of PT.
+Part of our job is to offer coaching, medical triage, and to assess if you need additional support outside of pelvic PT.
 Consider us part of your health care team!

 -